-The three types of omics features (contained in 3 matrices that are unit-norm scaled by sample) were then stacked into a unique matrix
+The 3 types of omics features (contained in 3 matrices that are unit-norm scaled by sample) were then stacked into a unique matrix significantly (log-rank p-value <0.05) associated with survival.

-Then, an autoencoder, a deep learning framework, was trained.
-Its topology is shown in the top figure.
-We used the activity of the 100 nodes from the bottleneck hidden layer as new features.
-We then conducted univariate Cox-PH regression on each of the 100 features, and identified 37 features significantly (log-rank p-value <0.05) associated with survival.
 These 37 features were subjected to K-means clustering, with cluster number K ranging from 2 to 6.
-Using silhouette index and the Calinski-Harabasz criterion, we found that K=2 was the optimum with the best scores for both metrics.
+Using silhouette index and the Calinski-Harabasz criterion, they found that K=2 was the optimum with the best scores for both metrics.